The Cedar Crest football team found that out about Lancaster Catholic on Friday night in a 49-0 mercy-rule drubbing.

 "We got our butts kicked tonight," continued Waranavage on the subject of the Crusaders.
 "This is the second-best team we played, Wilson being the first.
 They're pretty good.
 Take the classification away from it, you don't win a state title in Pennsylvania two out of three years and not be pretty good.
 I don't care if it's single-A, double-A, three- or four-A; you don't win a couple state titles and not be a good, sound football team.
 Again, coach (Bruce) Harbach does a great job and has a great staff."

 The Crusaders entered Friday night's game with a 5-3 overall record, with a 3-2 record in L-L's Section One, but weren't in trouble right from the onset of the game.
-After forcing a Falcon punt on the opening possession,

 The very next Crusader possession, after another Cedar Crest punt, Clay again took to the ground, plunging in from nine yards out and the rout was on at 14-0 midway through the first quarter.
 The Falcons weren't ready to back down and quit just yet.